ddozzi/mods/README.md

 For older versions, there should be a zip file named `downloads.zip` containing all past and current versions of each mod.
 If there aren't any older versions of the mod in the zip file, that means only one version of the mod ever created (AKA. the latest download).

-A changelog for each mod version should be included in each of the mod's respective folders.

 ### None of these mods are updated anymore.